 Marco Salinas, formerly of Interfearence, ultimately came in for the release of Building Errors in the Machine two years later.
 It seems like that was perhaps a rough stretch for the band.
 What's your abbreviated overview of that era, and what went wrong with Marco?

 Greg and I made a decision during the I Hate Therefore I Am tour that we had to replace Brian.
 He was a great singer.
-I wish this wasn't true, but he was a spoiled person at the time.
-He was not mature enough to handle the pressure of being on the road, surrounded by people that you don't always get along with, and away from a familiar environment.
+[Brian struggled with] the pressure of being on the road, surrounded by people that you don't always get along with, and away from a familiar environment.
 I think his wife was giving him a hard time, too.
 That can make touring absolutely impossible.
 Marco's band opened for us and we liked his energy.
 We spoke to him about doing the next recording with us.
 He traveled from Texas a couple of times to rehearse and then record the Cyclone Temple disc Building Errors in the Machine.
 He left because he got into some trouble and put the reputation of our band in jeopardy... just a dumb move by a young guy.